yzhcat/botwebtest/docs/en/guide/hardware_setup.md

     Do not unplug or plug the camera cable when the power is on, as this will damage the camera.

 ## **Install lidar**
 Materials required:
-No.3 screw pack
+Use the No.3 screw pack
 ![MVIMG_20240923_171944](../../assets/img/hardware_setup/MVIMG_20240923_171944.jpg){.img-fluid tag=2}

 Pass the three copper pillars through the corresponding holes on the radar driver board, fix the other side with three screws, tighten the copper pillars, and connect the radar serial port cable: